 - Avoiding facial touching

-Using natural remedies and treatments reinforces the principles of functional medicine.
+Using natural options aligns with the principles of functional medicine.
 These may include:

-- Tea Tree Oil: Tea tree oil has well-established antibacterial, antioxidant, and anti-inflammatory properties.
+- Tea Tree Oil: Tea tree oil is known for its antibacterial, antioxidant, and anti-inflammatory properties.
 It is a natural alternative to consider, specifically targeting Propionibacterium acnes, the bacteria involved in the formation of acne.

 - Aloe Vera: One study showed improvements in moderate to severe acne using aloe vera and ultrasound combination therapy to improve penetration into the skin.

 - Green Tea Extract: Applying green tea extract may help reduce inflammation and bacterial overgrowth on the skin.
-One review demonstrated these benefits in acne treatment without significant adverse side effects.
+One review demonstrated these benefits in acne management without significant adverse side effects.

 - Honey: Honey has been used topically in skin conditions for its natural antibacterial properties.